DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 6. If you want, you can write a description text into the **description field**, its for your documentation.

 7. Every State has a corresponding **PDDL Action**, which represents its semantic meaning.
-Insert the following action into the PDDL section of the tab.
+Insert the following action into the PDDL section of the tab:
     ```Pddl
     (:action eat
        :parameters (?person - Person ?food - Food)